camunda/blog.camunda.org/content/post/2018/12/camunda-optimize-23-released.md

 The cleanup is performed based on process instance data.
 The criteria to decide about whether an instance is to be cleaned up is based on its end date and the configured time to live period (ttl).
 There is a global ttl as well as the possibility to configure process definition-specific ttls.
 The cleanup has two different cleanup modes: one that completely deletes the process instance (`'all'`) and another that only clears out the variables of the process instance but keeps the instance itself (`'variables'`).
 Same as the ttl, the mode can be overridden for specific process definitions.

 By default, the cleanup is disabled to prevent unintended data loss.
 The details of its configuration are explained thoroughly in a dedicated [History Cleanup](https://docs.camunda.org/optimize/latest/technical-guide/history-cleanup/) section in the Optimize Technical Guide.

-# Single Sign-On (SSO)

-People working in large companies usually have a broad range of tools they use during their daily work.
-Logging into each tool seperately to access it can be a real pain.
-To mitigate this problem, many tools support a single-sign-on mechanism, such that the user only needs to log in once and automatically has access to all of their tools.

-Optimize now also supports this feature.
-Simply implement an Optimize single-sign-on plugin and add it to your Optimize distribution.
-Read more about how to implement the plugin in the [Optimize Plugin System documentation](https://docs.camunda.org/optimize/latest/technical-guide/import/plugins/#single-sign-on) or check out the [Camunda Optimize Keycloak SSO Example](https://github.com/camunda/camunda-optimize-examples/tree/master/sso-plugin/optimize-sso-keycloak) to learn how to enable SSO with Optimize and Keycloak.

 # New Report Configurations